 Another driver of this trend is accountability.
 Regulations calling for more accountability from financial firms and their senior managers are on the rise.
 In the UK there's the Senior Managers & Certification Regime, or SMCR.
 In Australia it's the Banking Executive Accountability Regime, or BEAR.
 In a nutshell, what regulators are saying in their accountability regulations is: "You've had compliance issues in the past, but when we visit no one feels they're actually accountable, because they didn't know they had that responsibility."
 So part and parcel of these regulations is getting managers to sign up to all their roles and responsibilities, and therefore make them undeniably accountable.
 But those managers need genuine visibility into the actions of their organization if they're to be held accountable for them.
 Dashboards offer this visibility.

-Again, Ward: "Regulations surrounding accountability are only going to become more prescriptive.
+Again, Sheridan: "Regulations surrounding accountability are only going to become more prescriptive.
 It's likely you'll eventually have to evidence you've collected the proper data, and explain how you got it.
 With embedded analytics, you’ll be able to simply demo the dashboards.
 Data visibility and accountability go hand in hand when it comes to financial compliance, at every level of the organization, and are at the heart of dashboard analytics."